 Philosophy 4 Children

-Philosophy for Children offers a way to open up children’s learning through enquiry and the exploration of ideas.
+Philosophy for Children offers a way to open up children’s learning through inquiry and the exploration of ideas.
 Children learn that their ideas have value, and that the ideas of other children have value too.
 Through Philosophy for Children they realise that they don’t always have to be right, but they gain the confidence to ask questions and learn through discussion.

 Benefits for Children

 - Children see that their ideas have value, and that others have different ideas that have value too.

 - They realise that they don’t always have to be right.